 Komodo For Developers & Entrepreneurs

-Listing to an atomic swap DEX, the ability to run decentralized ICOs from the same atomic swap technology to crowdfund, as well as a slick new STO app (TT#10)
+On top of that, you have several more options available to you, such as: a listing to an atomic swap decentralized exchange, the ability to run decentralized ICOs from the same atomic swap technology to crowdfund, as well as a slick new STO app.

 How centralized is the dPoW Notarization process?